dotherightthing/wpdtrt-plugin-boilerplate/README.md

 ## Installation

-Please install and use via the [DTRT WordPress Plugin Boilerplate Generator](https://github.com/dotherightthing/generator-wp-plugin-boilerplate)
+Please install and use via the [DTRT WordPress Plugin Boilerplate Generator](https://github.com/dotherightthing/generator-wp-plugin-boilerplate).
+Note that the generator does not generate *this* boilerplate, but rather scaffolds out a new plugin which piggybacks on the functionality packaged in *this* boilerplate.

 ## Usage